cures-hub/cures-condec-jira/README.md

 The CURES ConDec JIRA plug-in enables the user to capture and explore decision knowledge in [JIRA](https://de.atlassian.com/software/jira).
 Decision knowledge covers knowledge about decisions, the problems they address, solution proposals, their context, and justifications (rationale).
 The documented decision knowledge can be linked to JIRA issues such as features, tasks to implement a feature, or bug reports.
+The plug-in supports various documentation location for decision knowledge, such as JIRA issue comments and description or commit messages.

 ## Installation